tpaviot/ProcessScheduler/doc/task_constraints.rst

 --------------
 Enforces that a task must start after a given time instant.

-:class:`TaskStartAfterStrict`: the constraint  :math:`task.start > value`
-can be strict lor lax.
+:class:`TaskStartAfterStrict` can be strict lor lax.

 TaskEndAt
 ---------